2-year-old dies in crash in NW Houston

-HOUSTON, Texas (KTRK) --A 2-year-old boy has died after the toddler was thrown from a car during a crash in northwest Houston, police say.
+HOUSTON, Texas (KTRK) --A 2-year-old boy has died after the toddler was thrown from a car during a crash in northwest Houston, police said.

 Witnesses described seeing a speeding driver and hearing "terrible noises," before they realized a child was in the vehicle.